sveltia/sveltia-cms/README.md

 - [Static CMS](https://github.com/StaticJsCMS/static-cms): a community maintenance fork, first appeared on GitHub in September 2022
 - Sveltia CMS: a total reboot, started in November 2022, first appeared on GitHub in March 2023
-- [Decap CMS](https://github.com/decaporg/decap-cms): the official successor, owned by a Netlify agency partner, [announced in February 2023](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/)
+- [Decap CMS](https://github.com/decaporg/decap-cms): a rebranded version, owned by a Netlify agency partner, [announced in February 2023](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/) as the official successor

 Sveltia CMS is the only project that doesn’t inherit the complexity, technical debt and miscellaneous bugs of Netlify CMS, which was launched back in 2016.
 We are confident that our decision to rebuild the application from scratch was the right one, as proven by the hundreds of improvements we have already made.

 While Sveltia CMS is specifically designed to replace Netlify CMS, it also aims to serve as a substitute for the other products that are not receiving active development.
+(Note: Static CMS compatibility will be worked on after the Sveltia CMS 1.0 release)

 ### Our goals